Featured Speakers

 Call for Papers

-The Sunday Morning Papers session will recognize new voices and new ideas and showcase them in the spotlight of the CSICon stage.
-If you have had success in communicating scientific skepticism, teaching critical thinking, combating pseudoscience, or furthering the mission of CSI in some new and significant way, we want to hear from you!
+The tradition of the Papers session recognizes new voices and new ideas, and showcases them on the CSICon stage.
+If you have had success in communicating scientific skepticism, combating pseudoscience, or furthering the mission of CSI in a significant way, we encourage you to submit a proposal.

 Submit a Paper